Jay4stem/jay4stem.github.io/youth/javascript/notes.md

 The background-color property only fills in the background of the selected box, so this will give us a clear view into the structure of the current sample page.
 Our headings and paragraphs should have gray backgrounds, while our emphasis and strong elements should be light blue.

 ## Content, Padding, Border, and Margin
-The “CSS box model” is a set of rules that determine the dimensions of every element in a web page.
+The "CSS box model" is a set of rules that determine the dimensions of every element in a web page.
 It gives each box (both inline and block) four properties:

     - Content – The text, image, or other media content in the element.
     - Padding – The space between the box’s content and its border.